-Maritime Management & Policy, and Logistics, Supply Chain & Transport Education
+Shipping Management & Policy, and Logistics, Supply Chain & Transport Education in London

 The University of Greewich has three campuses, all housed within buildings of historical importance: Avery Hill and Greenwich in London, and Medway in Kent.
 The University is proud of its diverse student body.
 People from more than 140 countries choose to study at Greenwich, part of an international student community of 4,900.